raspibolt/raspibolt/guide/raspberry-pi/privacy.md

   $ ssh -o "ProxyCommand nc -X 5 -x 127.0.0.1:9050 %h %p" admin@abcdefg..............xyz.onion
   ```

   For a more permanent solution, add these six lines below to your local SSH config file.
-Choose any Hostnickname you want, save and exit.
+Choose any HOSTNICKNAME you want, save and exit.

   ```sh
   $ sudo nano .ssh/config